Claytor/data_talks_data_engineering_zoomcamp_2024/04-analytics-engineering/README.md

 > This had to be adjusted from the example videos.
 Although the `payment_type` is stored as a string, its values look like floats (e.g. 1.0).
 I spent HOURS!!! but I finally got dbt to behave and build successfully.

+> Also Rrealized that the 'payment_type' is not coded the same across yellow_tripdata and green_tripdata.

 1) create `get_payment_type_description.sql` in macros folder
     ``` yml
     {% macro get_payment_type_description(payment_type) -%}
     case {{ payment_type }}
         when '1.0' then 'Credit card'
+        when '1' then 'Credit card'
         when '2.0' then 'Cash'
+        when '2' then 'Cash'
         when '3.0' then 'No charge'
+        when '3' then 'No charge'
         when '4.0' then 'Dispute'
+        when '4' then 'Dispute'
         when '5.0' then 'Unknown'
+        when '5' then 'Unknown'
         when '6.0' then 'Voided trip'
+        when '6' then 'Voided trip'
         else 'EMPTY'
     end
 {%- endmacro %}
     ```
 2) Now go back to the `stg_green_tripdata.sql` file and apply the macro to the `payment_type` column